google-research/bleurt/README.md

 BLEURT is an evaluation metric for Natural Language Generation.
 It takes a pair of sentences as input, a *reference* and a *candidate*, and it returns a score that indicates to what extent the candidate is grammatical and conveys the mearning of the reference.
 It is comparable to [`sentence-BLEU`](https://en.wikipedia.org/wiki/BLEU) and [`BERTscore`](https://arxiv.org/abs/1904.09675).

 BLEURT is a *trained metric*, that is, it is a regression model trained on ratings data.
 The model is based on [`BERT`](https://arxiv.org/abs/1810.04805).
 This repository contains all the code necessary to use it and/or fine-tune it for your own applications.
-BLEURT uses Tensorflow, and it benefits greatly from modern GPUs.
+BLEURT uses Tensorflow, and it benefits greatly from modern GPUs (it runs on CPU too).

 A comprehensive overview of BLEURT can be found in our ACL paper [BLEURT: Learning Robust Metrics for Text Generation](https://arxiv.org/abs/2004.04696).